denismars/sails-bower-vue/README.md

 sudo watchify -t vueify -e src/main.js -o assets/js/builds/build.js

-This watchify command will look for changes to you Vue application files under the src directory.
+This watchify command will look for changes to your Vue web application/component files under the src directory.
-Build your web application within the src directory if you are planning to build a real SPA (single page application) - otherwise feel free to add views in the Sails view area as per Sails docs.
+Build your client web application (html, css, js - using vue) within the src directory if you are planning to build a real SPA (single page application) - otherwise feel free to add views in the Sails view area as per Sails docs.

 Enjoy!

-ps. (to avoid issues i pref some commands with sudo, if you have your paths correctly isntalled without needing sudo then please ignore.)
+ps. (to avoid issues I pref some commands with sudo, if you have your paths correctly installed without needing sudo then please ignore.)